Join Critical Mass Newsletter

-During his career Prof. Krauss has held or holds professorships or distinguished visiting appointments at institutions including University of Chicago, Cambridge University, Boston University, University of Zurich, University of California at Santa Barbara, Lawrence Berkeley Laboratory, The European Center for Nuclear Research (CERN), Australian National University, and New College of Humanities.
+During his career Prof. Krauss has held or holds professorships or distinguished visiting appointments at institutions including University of Chicago, Cambridge University, Boston University, University of Zurich, Harvard University, University of Zurich, University of California at Santa Barbara, Lawrence Berkeley Laboratory, The European Center for Nuclear Research (CERN), Australian National University, and New College of Humanities.

 Among more recent awards are included the Helen Sawyer Hogg Prize of the Royal Astronomical Society of Canada and the Astronomical Society of Canada (2009), The US National Science Board 2012 Public Service Award, Roma Award Urbs Universalis (2013), Academia Film Olomouc award for Outstanding Communication of Science (2014), Gravity Research Foundation First Prize Winner (2014), American Humanist Association’s Humanist of the Year (2015), Richard Dawkins Award (2016), and the Freedom From Religion’s “Emperor Has No Clothes Award” (2016).

 Prof. Krauss is also an acclaimed teacher and lecturer with vast experience in reaching out to popular audiences and has lectured at hundreds of institutions around the world.
-He has been a regular contributor to various newspapers and magazines including The New York Times and The New Yorker.
-Prof. Krauss is the author of ten acclaimed popular books, including, The Fifth Essence: The Search for Dark Matter in the Universe (Basic Books, 1989), which was named Astronomy Book of the Year by the Astronomical Society of the Pacific, Fear of Physics (Basic Books, 1993), his AIP award winning book, Atom: An Odyssey from the Big Bang to Life on Earth…and Beyond, and the New York Times Bestsellers, The Physics of Star Trek, A Universe from Nothing: Why There is Something Rather Than Nothing and The Greatest Story Ever Told…So Far.
-His most recent book, The Physics of Climate Change, appeared in February of 2021.
-His newest book, The Known Unknowns: Unsolved Mysteries of the Cosmos, will be released in May 2023
+He has been a regular contributor to various newspapers and magazines, including The New York Times and The New Yorker.
+Prof. Krauss is the author of twelve acclaimed popular books, including, The Fifth Essence: The Search for Dark Matter in the Universe (Basic Books, 1989), which was named Astronomy Book of the Year by the Astronomical Society of the Pacific, Fear of Physics (Basic Books, 1993), his AIP award winning book, Atom: An Odyssey from the Big Bang to Life on Earth…and Beyond, and the New York Times Bestsellers, The Physics of Star Trek, A Universe from Nothing: Why There is Something Rather Than Nothing and The Greatest Story Ever Told…So Far.
+His recent book, The Physics of Climate Change, appeared in February of 2021, and his newest book, The Known Unknowns: Unsolved Mysteries of the Cosmos, was released in May 2023

 Krauss is one of the few prominent scientists today to have actively crossed the chasm between science and popular culture.
 For example, besides his radio and television work, Krauss has performed with the Cleveland Orchestra, narrating Gustav Holst’s The Planets at the Blossom Music Center in the most highly attended concert at that venue, and was nominated for a Grammy award for his liner notes for a Telarc CD of music from Star Trek.
 In 2005, he also served as a jury member at the Sundance Film Festival.
 For all of these reasons and more, Scientific American called him one of the few true ‘scientific public intellectuals”.

 In 2013, starred in a full-length feature film documentary called The Unbelievers, which follows Krauss and colleague Richard Dawkins around the world as they discuss science and reason.
-He also co-stars in Werner Herzog’s new films Salt and Fire and Lo and Behold as well as appearing in The Farthest, a documentary celebrating the men and women who built the Voyager spaceship.
+He also co-starred in Werner Herzog’s films Salt and Fire, and Lo and Behold as well as appearing in The Farthest, a documentary celebrating the men and women who built the Voyager spaceship and in the science fiction film Intersect.
+He is an executive producer of a new feature film, The Vast Lonesome.
 He appears regularly in science documentaries on television and appeared monthly on PBS discussing science issues.
-He is also producing and writing various television and film projects, in some of which he will appear.
+He is also producing and writing other television and film projects.

 In his spare time, when he is not writing, lecturing etc, he enjoys scuba diving, fly-fishing, and mountain biking.